Hal Le Roy: Other projects

 Aside from his work on Broadway and in film, he performed in revues and vaudeville, and as a featured entertainer on New York's nightclub scene.
 He was selected as a featured performer by Bob Hope for Hope's first appearance on television.
 In 1954, Le Roy was cast in the pilot film for the Blondie television series based on the comic strip with Hal Roach, Jr. producing.
-While his appearance was similar to Arthur Lake, who starred in the long-running Columbia movie series, Le Roy's characterization was seen as uneven and awkward.
+While he resembled Arthur Lake, who starred in the long-running Columbia movie series, Le Roy's characterization was seen as uneven and awkward.
 The series was revised three years later and recast, recalling Lake to reprise his original role as Dagwood Bumstead.
 The series ran for one season on NBC, going to syndicated reruns for a short period afterward.

 Personal life

 On April 12, 1934, he married Ruth Hedwig Dod (March 13, 1911 – July 1, 1979), who had been one of his dance partners.

 Hal Le Roy died on May 2, 1985, in Hackensack, New Jersey, of complications following heart surgery.
 With his wife predeceasing him, he left no descendants and was interred in a private funeral.

 In 2021 Le Roy was inducted posthumously into the International Tap Dance Hall of Fame.